hikims/KISTLab-of-cell-signaling-analysis/README.md

         	pre_weight[i] = ((double)rand() / RAND_MAX);}}

 Protein has to be set individually because of different weights, upstream, and downstream.
 In this study, protein 5 has two upstream (protein 2 and 15), and their boolean values are saved in boolean_boo[].
 The upstream (input[]) of protein 5 is calculated through get_input function.
 The activation of protein 5 (new_protein[]) and its downstream (output[]) are calculated through first_Boolean_gate function.
 The protein 15 including a negative feedback loop indicate the phi (=-1) index.
 Stochastic effect is generated randomly through gaussianRandom function (main.cpp).
+Non-negative feedback in main.cpp represents the case without a negative feedback loop.

 	    double wiener = gaussianRandom(0, dt);
         input[2] = get_input(1, protein[0], boolean_boo[0]);